maksimmuravev/bunnyshell-all-in-toolset/.bunnyshell/templates/sentry-redis-postgresql/README.md

 ```

 ## 🚀 Project Approach & Potential Roadmap
-I have intentionally utilized an older version of Sentry (9.1.2) due to its simplicity and minimalistic approach.
-Although newer versions offer more features, the self-hosted nature of Sentry introduces complexities in the form of a [docker-compose setup](https://github.com/getsentry/self-hosted/blob/master/docker-compose.yml) involving numerous intertwisted services.
-By opting for a leaner setup, I prioritize resource efficiency while ensuring the quality of error monitoring.
-This decision aligns with my preference for simplicity and a focus on the balance between efficiency and quality.
+I have deliberately chosen an older version of Sentry (9.1.2) due to its straightforwardness and minimalist approach.
+Although newer versions offer a wider range of features, the current self-hosted nature of Sentry introduces complexities in the form of a docker-compose setup involving [numerous interconnected services](https://github.com/getsentry/self-hosted/blob/master/docker-compose.yml).
+By opting for a more streamlined configuration, I prioritize resource efficiency while ensuring the quality of error monitoring.
+This decision aligns with my preference for simplicity and a focus on finding the right balance between efficiency and quality.

-In the future roadmap, there is a possibility to upgrade to the newer version of Sentry.
-However, given the constraints of the hackathon mode and limited time available, it presents a challenging task to implement the newer version at this stage.
+In the future roadmap, there is a possibility to upgrade to the latest version of Sentry.
+However, given the constraints of the hackathon mode and the limited time available, implementing the newer version at this stage presents a challenging task.

 ## ⚙️  Usage
 See [Process Memory Debugging](../../../examples/file_processor/) script example.